53b4/dxfTool/README.md

 2. radius with double precision

 3. third parameter is optional name and path to output file.
-Argument nr 1 with extension dxf will be used if this parameter is not specified.
+Name of source file (argument nr 1) with extension dxf will be used if this parameter is not specified.